-The lower compartment doors have a pocket latch.
+Some lower compartment doors may have a pocket latch.
 To open, simply insert your fingers under the flap and pull up.
-The door will continue to rise on the gas assisted struts until fully open.
-Push down to close the compartment, and the latch will close automatically.
+The door will continue to open on the gas assisted struts until fully open.
+Push the door to close the compartment, and the latch will close automatically.
 The doors under the slide-out and doors that are mounted below gas fired appliances with exhaust may have a prop rod so the exhaust does not damage the door.
 Many models have pass-through compartments for storing longer items.
 Always keep the doors locked when traveling to prevent accidental opening or theft.
-Thor Motor Coach motor coaches have plywood reinforced roofs which are strong enough to walk on.